SpearAndFang/primitive-survival/README.md

 You have an item/block code and a transform, so you now have everything required to add something new to a hollow.

-#### 3. For Primitive Survival and vanilla objects, edit
+#### 3. For Primitive Survival and vanilla objects, edit:
 >primitivesurvival/blocktypes/wood/treehollowgrown.json

 - locate the _treeHollowContentsByHollowType_ key
-	- the _base_ section is for items that can appear only at the base of the tree
+	- the _base_ section is for items that can appear only at the base of the tree.
-	- the _up_ section is for items that only appear higher up in a tree
+	- the _up_ section is for items that only appear higher up in a tree.
-	- the _all_ section is for items that can appear in any tree hollow
+	- the _all_ section is for items that can appear in any tree hollow.

 - Add your new object to one or more of those sections, i.e.
 ```